CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Experiments

-\textbf{Training with different types of scales.} Here we evaluate the effectiveness of our implicit model when trained with discrete (including one and multiple scales) and continuous scales, and show the results in Figure \ref{fig:local_size_scale}~(right).
-For the discrete type of scales, we observe that training our implicit model with a specific scale can also achieve significant improvement for that specific scale, compared with original upsampling module in RDN \cite{zhang2018rdn}.
-Taking ${\times}2$ scale as an example, our method (33.13dB) has 0.24dB improvement over RDN (32.89dB).
-However, training with specific scale has poor generalization performance on unseen in-scale and out-of-scale.
+\textbf{Training with different types of scales.} We evaluate the effectiveness of our implicit model when trained with discrete (including single scale ($\{2\}$/$\{3\}$/$\{4\}$) and multiple scales $\{2,3,4\}$) and continuous scales $[1, 4]$, and show the results in Table \ref{tab:diff_scale}.
+For the discrete type of scales, we observe that training our implicit model with a specific scale can also achieve significant improvement for that specific scale, compared with the original upsampling module in RDN \cite{zhang2018rdn}.
+Taking ${\times}2$ scale as an example, our method has an improvement of 0.24dB over RDN.
+However, training with a specific scale has poor generalization performance on unseen in-scale and out-of-scale.
 A few existing works~\cite{kim2016vdsr,lim2017edsr} consider the training with multiple discrete scales and found the performance of the joint learned model is \textit{comparable} with single scale networks.
-Given our implicit attention module, we are able to deal with more scales and exploit the correlation of multiple SR tasks at different scales.
-Unlike previous works~\cite{kim2016vdsr,lim2017edsr} which only achieve comparable performance comparing to single scale models, CiaoSR achieves a better performance than training with one scale.
+Based on our implicit attention module, we are able to deal with more scales and exploit the correlation of multiple SR tasks at different scales.
+Unlike previous works~\cite{kim2016vdsr,lim2017edsr} which only achieve comparable performance compared with single scale models, CiaoSR achieves a better performance than training with one scale.
 We found our model has further improvement when trained on continuous scales.
-The improvement gain is attributed to our continuous representations design and our architecture, which enables the efficient learning from cross-scale information.
+The improvement gain is attributed to our continuous representations design and our architecture, which enables efficient learning from cross-scale information.